Montana congressman-elect sentenced to community work for assaulting reporter

 The judge in Bozeman, Montana, also handed down a six-month deferred jail sentence, allowing Gianforte to avoid time behind bars if he complies with the court's orders.

-Ben Jacobs, a political correspondent for Britain's Guardian newspaper, said Gianforte "body-slammed" him, breaking his eyeglasses, when the reporter posed a question about healthcare during a campaign event in Bozeman.
+Ben Jacobs, a political correspondent for the U.S. edition of The Guardian newspaper, said Gianforte "body-slammed" him, breaking his eyeglasses, when the reporter posed a question about healthcare during a campaign event in Bozeman.

 The altercation has been portrayed as a sign of the toxicity that has infused American politics.
 Critics of Trump say his strident criticism of the media has encouraged violence against journalists, while some of the president's supporters say reporters in general are unfair in their coverage.

-"I am confident that he will be a strong advocate for a free press and the First Amendment," Jacobs said in court on Monday.
+"I am confident that he will be a strong advocate for a free press and the First Amendment," he said.
 "And I even hope to be able to finally interview him once he has arrived on Capitol Hill."

 Gianforte apologized to Jacobs again in court and said he looked forward to meeting with him later.